mmaceira/multi-model-intent-classifier/docs/running_experiments.md

 ## Overview

 How to run the training pipeline.
-For background on data splits and algorithms, see `pipeline.md` and `experiments.md`.
+For background on data splits and pipeline steps, see `pipeline.md`.
+For dataset details, see `experiments.md`.

 ## Quickstart